fazo96/ipfs-drive/README.md

 - load google static assets stuff (fonts) locally or from ipfs links
 - show file information like an icon based on extension, file size etc
 - show network stats on files, like availability
-- if a folder has an index.html, then it's a website/app and the index should open on click
+- if a folder has an index.html, then it's a website/app and the index should open on click.
+Read the metadata to load name, description and icon for PWAs
 - basic or configurable integration with other IPFS static apps to open files: for example open md file in a markdown renderer
 - multiple file/folder delete, move, copy
 - pinning.
 It should start a "background job" that notifies the user when done, of course the underlying ipfs implementation must support it
-- download folder as archive
+- download folder as archive if possible
 - some way to guarantee and check availability
 - simple search